lorisunjunbin/petp/readme.md

     2, Install dependencies
     > pip install -r requirements.txt
     OR
-    2,Install dependencies one by one
+    2, Install dependencies one by one
     > pip install selenium
     > pip install wxpython
     > pip install ...other listed in requirements.txt, install without cache:  --no-cache-dir